Detect Any Shadow: Segment Anything for Video Shadow Detection: Approach

 \subsection{An Overview of ShadowSAM}

 Figure~\ref{fig:arch} illustrates the overall architecture of our framework.
-Given a series of video frames $\bm{I}_{1}, \bm{I}_{2},...,\bm{I}_{T}$, we aim to utilize the fine-tuned SAM to predict the shadow mask $\bm{M}_{1}$ for the first frame $\bm{I}_{1}$ and then employ this mask to detect shadows for the other frames in the video.
+Given a series of video frames $\bm{I}_{1}, \bm{I}_{2},...,\bm{I}_{T}$, we aim to utilize the fine-tuned SAM to predict the shadow mask $\bm{M}_{1}$ for the first frame $\bm{I}_{1}$ and then this mask is utilized for propagation to detect shadows in other frames of the video.

 To obtain the shadow mask for the first frame, we employ bounding boxes as sparse prompts to fine-tune the SAM~\cite{kirillov2023segment}, which enables accurate shadow detection within the image.
 Subsequently, we utilize a long short-term network to predict other frames sequentially.
-Specifically, we fuse the self-attention feature $\tilde{\bm{f}}_{t}$ of frame $\bm{I}_{t}$ with the predicted mask $\bm{M}_{t}$ to obtain $\bm{k}_{t}$ and $\bm{v}_{t}$, which are used to update the memory bank.
-For frame $\bm{I}_{t+1}$, we retrieve $\bm{k}_{1}$ and $\bm{v}_{1}$ from the memory bank as long-term features and utilize the features $\bm{k}_{t}$ and $\bm{v}_{t}$ as short-term features for prediction.
+Specifically, we fuse the self-attention feature $\tilde{\bm{f}}_{t}$ of frame $\bm{I}_{t}$ with the predicted mask $\bm{M}_{t}$ to obtain $\bm{k}_{t}$ and $\bm{v}_{t}$, which contain image feature and shadow information.
+Note that for $\bm{k}_{1}$ and $\bm{v}_{1}$, we need to feed the first frame $\bm{I}_{1}$ into the long short-term network to extract features, which are then combined with the predicted shadow mask $\bm{M}_{1}$ from SAM to obtain them.
+For frame $\bm{I}_{t+1}$, we utilize $\bm{k}_{1}$ and $\bm{v}_{1}$ as long-term features and $\bm{k}_{t}$ and $\bm{v}_{t}$ as short-term features for prediction.
 The formulation is represented as follows:

-where $N_{update}$ and $N_{LSTN}$ are the update operation and the long short-term network, respectively.
-Note that we directly utilize the prediction of the fine-tuned SAM as the final result for the first frame $\bm{I}_{1}$.
+where $\operatorname{N_{update}}$ and $\operatorname{N_{LSTN}}$ are the update key-value pairs operation and the long short-term network, respectively.
+Here, we directly utilize the prediction of the fine-tuned SAM as the final result for the first frame $\bm{I}_{1}$.
 For a new video, we repeat the above process.
-In the following, we first review the SAM~\cite{kirillov2023segment}, and then elaborate on how to fine-tune SAM and the details of long short-term network, respectively.
+In the following, we first revisit the SAM~\cite{kirillov2023segment} model in Section~\ref{revisit}.
+Then, we elaborate on how to obtain the bounding boxes from ground truth shadow masks to simulate user interaction and utilize these bounding boxes to fine-tune SAM for single-image shadow detection in Section~\ref{how_to_finetune}.
+Finally, we introduce the details of the long short-term network in Section~\ref{longshort}.